Imagen dinámica

 As you progress in your project, you’ll likely realize that you need more references than you initially thought.
 Don’t get discouraged; this is completely normal and part of the creative process.
 Keep an open mind and be willing to search for new references at any point in your work.

 The key lies in flexibility and constant curiosity.
-Perhaps when drawing a street scene, you realize you need to know exactly what gas streetlamps from that era looked like.
-Or maybe, when designing a secondary character, you feel you need more references on waiter uniforms of the time.
+Perhaps when drawing a street scene, you realize you need to know exactly what the gas streetlamps of the time looked like.
+Or maybe, when designing a secondary character, you feel you need more references on waiter uniforms of the era.

 For historical or realistic projects, accuracy in details becomes even more crucial.
-Your audience may include experts in the period you’re representing, and errors can pull the reader out of the immersion in the story.
-In these cases, your documentation work resembles more that of a historian or researcher.
+Your audience may include experts in the period you’re representing, and mistakes can pull the reader out of the immersion in the story.
+In these cases, your documentation work resembles that of a historian or researcher.

 Remember, every reference you find and study not only improves your current project but also enriches your general knowledge as an artist.
 You’re building a mental library of images and details that you can use in future projects.